Trinetta Talks Atlanta Plastic - Season 2

 Thank you to my sister-friend, Lady “DT” Kiley for giving me the courage to “go for it” and for checking up on me continually throughout the process.
-And, to my agent, Skinny Corleone for sending me the notice about the casting call, and for believing in me.
+Thank you to "50" for being a huge supporter along the way.

 Thank you to my Mom, Dad, Family and Extended Family for love & support throughout the process.
 A thousand thanks goes out to the “behind the scenes” team of people who had my back and ensured that I was able to make the filming dates work (you know who you are – wink!).
 And, to everyone who supports me and is a part of the “TStarzz” movement worldwide.
 I appreciate all of you.